ISO 9001:2015 CLAUSE 10 IMPROVEMENT

 - Small-step ongoing improvement activities conducted by personnel within existing processes (Kaizen Events).

 Use of the continual improvement tools includes:

 - Audit Results – Results of product, process, and QMS audits usually provide many opportunities to improve QMS effectiveness and efficiency.
 Opportunities may relate to communications, information systems, processes, controls, use of resources, technology, etc. The management representative must report these opportunities to top management as included as part of the management review agenda.
 They can also be reported and reviewed at regular operational meetings, etc.

-- In using ‘result of analysis and evaluations’ as a tool for continual improvement, use the things gone right and Things Gone Wrong approach to classifying your data for decision-making.
+- In using ‘result of analysis and evaluations as a tool for continual improvement, use the things gone right and Things Gone the Wrong approach to classifying your data for decision-making.

-- Examples of situations which might lead to improvement projects include: machine set-up, die change, machine changeover times, cycle time, scrap, non value-added use of floor space, variation in process parameters, less than 100% first run capability, process averages not centered on target values, testing requirements not justified by accumulated results, waste of labor and materials, difficult manufacture, assembly and installation of product, excessive handling and storage, etc.
+- Examples of situations that might lead to improvement projects include machine set-up, die change, machine changeover times, cycle time, scrap, value-added use of floor space, variation in process parameters, less than 100% first run capability, process averages not centred on target values, testing requirements not justified by accumulated results, waste of labour and materials, difficult manufacture, assembly and installation of the product, excessive handling and storage, etc.